-The 1 Series Mk2 has been recalled three times so far.
+The 1 Series Mk2 has been recalled nine times.
 The first was in July 2013; cars built between February and June could suffer a loss of drive due to clutch failure.

 Driver Power owner satisfaction

 The 1 Series finished 41st in our Driver Power 2017 satisfaction survey, which isn’t bad for a six-year-old car.
-The highest scores were for the engine and gearbox, plus reliability, build quality, ride and handling.
-However, owners didn’t rate the BMW’s running costs or practicality quite so strongly.
+However the latest data from 2020 didn't feature the car in the top 75 at all.